Richa-yadav/magical-arena/readme.md

 ### Die Class

 - **Constructor**: Initializes a new die with a given number of sides.
-- **roll**: Simulates rolling the die and returns a random number between 1 and 6.
+- **roll**: Simulates rolling the die and returns a random number between 1 and the number of sides.

 ### Arena Class

 - **Constructor**: Initializes the arena with two players and two 6-sided dice (one for attacking and one for defending).
 - **startFight**: Starts the fight between the two players, continuing until one of them dies.
+Alternates attacks between players each round.
-- **fightRound**: Executes a round of the fight, determining the attacker and defender based on current health.
+- **getFirstAttacker**: Determines the first attacker based on the current health of the players or randomly if they have equal health.
-- **attack**: Handles the attack logic, calculating damage dealt and reducing the defender's health accordingly.

 ## Example Output